xiaoransun/xiaoransun.github.io/pages/Prospective_Students.md

 Interested individuals may contact me via email with the title “Prospective Visiting Students/Scholars” and include the following information: (1) your CV; (2) a copy of your transcripts (if student); (3) a brief description of your background and research interests; and (4) representative publications or writing samples if available.

+### Mentoring Philosophy
+My mentorship style is encouraging, scaffolding, constructive, and responsive, which has also been in the feedback from my prior mentees.
+Some highlights of my mentorship:
+- I encourage stduents' exploration for career paths that they will be passionate about;
+- I give constructive and in-time (within a week if not on vacation) feedback to students' work;
+- I respect students' work-life balance and highlight the importance of mental health and self-care;
+- I am responsive to my mentees' emails (within 24 hours if not on vacation);
+- I value transparent and open communication.